bsu-cs222s3-fall25-smalviya/FinalProject-NoahT-DejaR/README.md

-# FinalProject-NoahT-DejaR
+# CardinalFinder

-CardinalFinder is an application that will help BSU students form study groups with people in similar classes.
+Authors:

+Noah Tutt

+Deja Randolph

+This project is to help BSU students find study partners with people in the same classses as them.
+Not everyone is comfortable enough to speak up in class, so this application is to help students who have that problem.

+Will be updated soon!